Emerson School of Gary, Indiana

 Emerson classrooms today

-Re-org: Visual and Performing Arts
+Re-organization: Visual and Performing Arts Center

 The Emerson School flourished for decades, but it experienced a steady decline in enrollment with the shrinking tax base of Gary.
 By 1981 enrollment was so low the district was forced to transition the facility.
 A magnet school for the arts would draw additional subsidies to the beleaguered school district, so the financial decision for the board wasn’t difficult.